KeroZhai/vite-plugin-typenv/README.md

 > [!NOTE]
 > By default, only variables prefixed with `VITE_` are exposed to your Vite-processed code.
 You can customize this behavior by setting the [`envPrefix`](https://vite.dev/config/shared-options#envprefix) option.

-Also, variables expanding is supported and enabled by default.
+Also, variables expansion is supported and enabled by default.
 The core logic is directly copied from [dotenv-expand](https://github.com/motdotla/dotenv-expand), refer to [their docs](https://github.com/motdotla/dotenv-expand#what-rules-does-the-expansion-engine-follow) to learn more about the syntax.

 Note that if you want to use `$` in your env variables, you need to escape it with `\`.